3DPrintDemon/CanBus_Troubleshooting/README.md

 ************************************************
 # How to set up your Canbus network

-Theres two ways, firstly follow the Katapult documentation. https://github.com/Arksine/katapult
+There's two ways, firstly follow the Katapult documentation. https://github.com/Arksine/katapult

 If however you don't use Katapult &/or want to try to flash in DFU mode with no bootloader you can do that too.
 It might help remove a layer of complexity if you're having issues.